CDrummond/music-similarity/README.md

 * `genres` This is as described above.
 * `ignoregenre` List of artists where genre filtering (excluding christmas) should be ignored.
-To apply to all artists, use '*' - e.g. `"ignoregenre":"*"`
+To apply to all artists, use '*' - e.g. `"ignoregenre":"*"` When calculating a track's similarity, the similarity score is adjusted based upon whether a track's genre matches another, is in the same group, or does not match.
+If an artist is listed in `ignoregenre` then it is implied that it matches all genres.
+Therefore, setting `"ignoregenre":"*"` effectively disables this adjusting of similarity score based upon genre.
 * `normalize.artist` List of strings to split artist names, e.g. "A ft.
 B" becomes "A" (periods are automatically removed).
+This is then used to aid filtering of tracks - i.e. to prevent artists from being repeated in a mix.
 * `normalize.album` List of strings to remove from album names.
+This is then used to aid filtering of tracks - i.e. to prevent albums from being repeated in a mix.
 * `normalize.title` List of strings to remove from titles.
+This is then used to aid filtering of tracks - i.e. to prevent duplicate tracks in the mix.
 * `port` This is the port number the API is accessible on.
 * `host` IP addres on which the API will listen on.
 Use `0.0.0.0` to listen on all interfaces on your network.
 * `threads` Number of threads to use during analysis phase.
-This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks Musly is asked to analyse.
+This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks Musly and Essentia are asked to analyse.
 Defaults to CPU count, if not set.

 ## Ignoring artists, albums, etc.